Carl Sagan Biography

 Major Works

 Carl Sagan is best remembered for his scientific research on extraterrestrial life.
-He showed that amino acids and nucleic acids, the two main components of life, could be created by exposing a mixture of certain chemicals to ultraviolet rays and therefore, life can exist outside the earth.
+He showed that amino acids and nucleic acids, the two main components of life, could be created by exposing a mixture of certain chemicals to ultraviolet rays, and therefore, life can exist outside the earth.

-He is also known for assembling the first two physical messages sent into the space by NASA.
+He is also known for assembling the first two physical messages sent into space by NASA.
 The first was Pioneer plaques, set up on Pioneer 10 and 11 and the other was Voyager Golden Records, attached to Voyager 1 and Voyager 2.

 Awards & Achievements